DSD-DBS/capella-polarion/docs/source/pipeline templates/gitlab.rst

    :language: yaml
    :lines: 4-

-We highly recommend using the diagram cache as a separate job and defined it as a dependency in our template for that reason.
+We highly recommend using the diagram cache as a separate job and define it as a dependency in our template for that reason.
 The diagram cache artifacts have to be included in the capella2polarion job and its path must be defined in the `CAPELLA2POLARION_CAPELLA_MODEL` variable.
-A `.gitlab-ci.yml` with a capella2polarion synchronization job could look like
+A `.gitlab-ci.yml` with a capella2polarion synchronization job could look like this:
-this:

 .. code:: yaml